xenoteo/Web/lab3-5/README.md

 - Editing products (fot admins or users who added this product only)
 - Removing products from the database (fot admins or users who added this product only)
 - Adding new products (for logined users only)
+- Roles
+ - Admin can edit or delete any product and add new product
+ - Editor or signed up and logined user can edit or remove only his/her own products (the products which were added by this user).
+Editor can add new products.
+New signed up user is always editor by default.
+ - Reader or not logined user cannot edit, delete or add products.
+This user can only add products to the cart.

 ### Tech used:
 - HTML